-Fees billed for audit services in fiscal 2007 and 2006 include fees associated with the annual audit, the reviews of our quarterly reports on Form 10-Q, the audit of our assessment of internal controls as required by Section 404 of the Sarbanes-Oxley Act of 2002, and services performed in connection with other filings with the SEC.
-Fees billed for audit-related services were for assistance with routine SEC correspondence and accounting research tools.
+Fees billed for audit services in fiscal 2008 and 2007 include fees associated with the annual audit, the reviews of our quarterly reports on Form 10-Q, the audit of our internal controls, and services performed in connection with other filings with the SEC.
+Fees billed for audit-related services were for assurance and related services that are reasonably related to the performance of the audit or review and consisted of special construction project review services.
 Fees billed for tax services were for tax consulting services approved by the Audit Committee.